Significance tests of feature relevance for a black-box learner: The proposed black-box tests

 where $\stackrel{d}{\longrightarrow}$ denotes convergence in distribution. \end{theorem}

-Theorem \ref{thm:pOS_type1} says that \eqref{eqn:asy_dis} is valid under an assumption of $m = o(n^{2\gamma})$, which restricts the sample splitting ratio.
-As a result, the estimation/inference sample ratio needs to be suitably controlled to ensure the validity of the proposed test. {In Section \ref{sec:adaRatio}, we propose a sample splitting scheme to estimate the splitting ratio to satisfy this assumption $m = o(n^{2\gamma})$, c.f., Lemma \ref{lem:log-ratio}.}
+Theorem \ref{thm:pOS_type1} says that the proposed test is valid under the \textit{splitting condition} of $m = o(n^{2\gamma})$.
+As a result, the estimation/inference splitting ratio needs to be suitably controlled.
+In Section \ref{sec:adaRatio}, we propose a ``log-ratio'' splitting scheme, in which the \textit{splitting condition} is automatically satisfied, c.f., Lemma \ref{lem:log-ratio}.

-As an alternative, we present the two-split test in Appendix A to address the issue of \textit{bias-sd-ratio}, where {we divide an inference sample further into two equal subsamples for inference, in which no data perturbation is needed.}
+As an alternative, we present the two-split test in Appendix A to address the \textit{bias-sd-ratio} issue, where we divide inference samples further into two equal subsets for inference, in which no data perturbation is needed.